Jul 15 – Jul 18 | Firehall Theatre

 a Firehall Arts Centre Presentation

-Choreographer Mayumi Lashbrook looks back at the actions taken against Japanese Canadians during WWII when they were suddenly deemed a threat after the attack on Pearl Harbor in 1941.
-Her family, along with over 22,000 Canadians of Japanese heritage, were forcibly moved from the coastline of British Columbia – their lives forever altered.
+Enemy Lines is a live dance performance that looks at how a climate of fear led to the incarceration of Japanese Canadians.
+Held by curiosity, choreographer Mayumi Lashbrook looks back at the actions taken against her family during World War II.
+Suddenly deemed a threat after the Pearl Harbour attack in 1941, over 22,000 Canadians of Japanese descent were forcibly removed from the coastline of British Columbia – their lives forever altered.

 Buy Tickets